MiguelCastillo/amd-resolve/README.md

 @returns {object} module meta

-  - @property {string} `name` - is the name of the module being resolved.
+  - @property {string} `name` - Name of the module being resolved.
 Plugin definitions are stripped out.
-  - @property {File} `file` - is the object that can generate a URL to request the module file from a remote server.
+  - @property {File} `file` - File object with a URL instance that can be used to request the module file from a remote server.
+For specifics on what's available in the URL instance, please see [URL Api](https://developer.mozilla.org/en-US/docs/Web/API/URL).
   - @property {string} `urlArgs` - cgi parameters to be used when requesting the module file from a remote server.
-  - @property {array} `plugins` - array of strings created from the module name.
+  - @property {array} `plugins` - Array of strings created from the module name.
 Anything at the beginning of the module name that is delimited with `!` will be treated as a plugin.
-  - @property {object} `shim` - which is the an object containing information about the module as it exists in the global object. `shim` can specify a couple of things.
+  - @property {object} `shim` - Is an object containing information about modules that exist in the global object. `shim` can specify a couple of things.
     - @property {string} `name` - which is the name the shim has in the global space.
     - @property {array} `deps` - which is an array of string of dependencies that need to be loaded before the shim.